Thue/rfwadmin/README.md

 Essential steps:

-- Install supporting programs (screen, java, apache, php, zip).
+- Install supporting programs (tmux, java, apache, php, zip).
-    - On Ubuntu/Debian/Mint: "sudo apt-get install screen openjdk-7-jre libapache2-mod-php5 php5-curl wget zip unzip && /etc/init.d/apache2 restart".
+    - On Ubuntu/Debian/Mint: "sudo apt-get install tmux openjdk-7-jre libapache2-mod-php5 php5-curl wget zip unzip && /etc/init.d/apache2 restart".
 (The apache restart should be unnecessary, but is due to Debian bug 705350)
-    - On Redhat/RHEL/CentOS the command should be "sudo yum -y install screen java-1.7.0-openjdk php httpd php-curl wget zip unzip lsof".
+    - On Redhat/RHEL/CentOS the command should be "sudo yum -y install tmux java-1.7.0-openjdk php httpd php-curl wget zip unzip lsof".
 You also need to set "SELINUX=permissive" in /etc/sysconfig/selinux , or the web server will not be able to run the minecraft.sh shell script (any help on avoiding this is appreciated).
 Before running install.sh below, you also need to start the httpd daemon ("chkconfig httpd on && service httpd start").
 - Run ./install.sh from inside the unpacked rfwadmin directory.
 Tested on Debian, Ubuntu, and CentOS, but should work on any Linux/Unix.
 - If your server has the address http://example.com , then the web interface should now be available at http://example.com/rfwadmin